How US-Registered Investment Companies Operate and the Core Principles Underlying Their Regulation

 Mutual Fund Ordinary Dividend Distributions

 Ordinary dividend distributions represent income—primarily from interest and dividends earned by securities in a fund’s portfolio—after expenses are paid by the fund.
-Mutual funds distributed $401 billion in dividends to fund shareholders in 2019.
-Bond and money market funds accounted for 50 percent of all dividend distributions in 2019.
-Forty-eight percent of all dividend distributions were paid to tax-exempt fund shareholders and tax-deferred household accounts.
-Another 42 percent were paid to taxable household accounts.
+Mutual funds distributed $306 billion in dividends to fund shareholders in 2020.
+Bond and money market funds accounted for 46 percent of all dividend distributions in 2020.
+Fifty-two percent of all dividend distributions were paid to tax-deferred household accounts and tax-exempt fund shareholders.
+Another 41 percent were paid to taxable household accounts.

 Billions of dollars